mugdhavson/mugdhavson/README.md

 ## 🚀 About Me

 - 🎓 With a couple bachelor's degrees from University of Arizona, I'm a graduate in Computer Science and Management Information Systems.
-- 💻 I code for fun, mostly because I love bringing my design sketches to life.
+- 💻 I code for fun, mostly because I love bringing my design to life.
 - 🌟 I’m looking to contribute to open-source projects.
 - 📫 How to reach me: mugdhavsonawane@gmail.com | [LinkedIn](www.linkedin.com/in/mugdhavsonawane)
 <!-- - 📂 Check out my blog.
 I write down my lessons learned from my projects <link to blog> -->